olegp/common-utils/README.md

 To contribute code: fork the project, make and commit your changes and send a pull request.

+Modules currently planned for includes are listed on the [wiki](http://github.com/olegp/common-utils/wiki/).

 ### Acknowledgements

   * [dsowsy](https://github.com/dsowsy) for pointing out that base64 needs to be refactored out of `common-node`